 The Trust provides specialist mental health and community health services to a population of around 900,000 within Berkshire.
-The Trust operates from more than 100 sites across the county, including its community hospitals, Prospect Park Hospital, clinics and GP Practices.
+The Trust operates from more than 100 sites across the county, including its community hospitals, Prospect Park Hospital, clinics and WestCall Out of Hours Service.
 The Trust also provides health care and therapy to people in their own homes.